What is Rapid Prototyping?

 Rapid Prototyping is one of the most widespread 3D printing processes, primarily found in affordable end-user printers.
 As a local re-seller of Nexa3D printers, we are experienced in setting up and using all machines in the UK.

 Production & Selective Laser Sintering (SLS-Technology)

 After the creation of the object, it needs to be cooled down in a controlled manner to minimize any warping.
-Our engineers are experienced with all technologies and happy to help you selecting the most suitable production process.
+Our engineers are experienced with all technologies and happy to help you select the most suitable production process.

 Rapid Prototyping & Multi-Jet-Fusion (MJF-Technology)

 The MJF Technology is also known as Multijet Modeling (MJM).
 It is an additive manufacturing process that applies tiny liquid droplets to a polymer powder layer, increasing or suppressing the powder’s heat absorption.
 An integrally working infrared source melts the material accordingly and creates the shape of the 3-dimensional object.

 Like in SLS-Technology, UV light cures the raw monomers.
 The difference is the liquid droplets change the powder’s heat absorption.
 This opens the possibility of manufacturing sharp edges in combination with high-quality surface finishes.
 After creating a thin layer, the printer repeats the process by jetting new layers cured with UV light until the component is completely formed.

 Thanks to the photopolymer, Polyjet can produce tiny features and refined textures.
 Thus, it is the perfect choice when details in the surface finish are most relevant.
 Contact us or our predecessor Poligon for any information about HP’s Multijet-Fusion.